What are the types of dishwashers?

 Shop Whirlpool® Built-In Dishwashers

 Great for people who live in small spaces like city apartments, trailers or RV’s, portable dishwashers are best for when kitchen space is limited.
 They don’t require their own plumbing connection, instead they rely on a faucet adapter that connects to the sink.
 There are different model sizes available, including the standard 24-inch, a more compact 18-inch, as well as smaller countertop models.
+Learn more about how a portable dishwasher works.

 - Since they don’t need a permanent setup, you can take your portable dishwasher wherever you move